wechaty/docusaurus/jekyll/_posts/2021-05-06-gsod-2021-proposal-for-volunteering.md

 - Prepare documentation on setting up configuration files:

-  - Making more visual graphs and architecture diagrams about Wechaty workflow and converting old `.png` images to `.svg` images.
+  - Making more visual graphs and architecture diagrams about Wechaty workflow and converting old `.webp` images to `.svg` images.
   - Standardize documentation across all of our repositories and improve navigation between Wechaty projects.
   - Auditing the existing documentation and regarding Wechaty configuration as this is currently fragmented and difficult to navigate.
   - Providing a beginner-friendly tutorial.